Inorien/game-engine-from-scratch/README.md

 This project has only OpenGL as an external dependency.

-I have never written a game engine before and am approaching the challenge based on experience with Unity and intuition.
+I have never written a game engine before and am approaching the challenge based on some experience with Unity and intuition.

 What:
 ----